-The very idea of roasted potatoes makes me smile and fills my heart with warmth.
+The very idea of a warm potato salad with peas makes me smile and comforts my soul on a cold night.
 Any given day, I can substitute all bread and rice dinner staples with roasted potatoes.
 The beautiful earthy smell, the crispy outside and the soft inside – roasted potatoes become the epitome of comfort food.

 Even in this age of fitness awareness, people are still sceptic about the health advantages of potatoes.
 While one medium potato contains only 164 calories, 0.2 grams fat and 0 grams cholesterol.
 They are rich in carbohydrates and dietary fibre which makes them an excellent source of energy.